skellat/skellat.github.io/_posts/2023-01-29-UnriffedAtomicRulers.markdown

 ---
 layout: post
 title: "Atomic Rulers of the World"
-date: 2023-01-28 00:01:02 -0500
+date: 2023-01-29 01:01:02 -0500
 file: https://archive.org/download/AtomicRulersOfTheWorld/AtomicRulersOfTheWorld.mp4
-summary: "This is another film of the Star Man quartet."
+summary: "Sometimes there are goofy bits of science fiction that came from Japan.
+This is one of them."
-description: "This is another film of the Star Man quartet."
+description: "Sometimes there are goofy bits of science fiction that came from Japan.
+This is one of them."
 duration: "74:16"
 length: "4456"
 explicit: "no"